 May 6: Join Jeri in a wonderful exploration of one of the most overlooked critters in our natural world- the Ant Lion.
 Discover what those circles in the sand really hold.

 June 3: Becki will take visitors on a photography themed walk to help celebrate National Trails Day.

 All programs begin at 9:30am and are free but donations are always appreciated!

-The third Saturday canoe tour for March has been canceled but there will be a special Firefly Paddle on Friday, March 10 starting at 6pm.
+Third Saturday canoe day tours continue this spring.
+Paddlers should arrive at Camp Bayou by 8:45am.
+Our special evening paddles will be held on May 12 at 7pm and June 2 at 8pm.
 Canoes are available for rental for just $25 each or bring your own canoe or kayak for a small donation of $5 each.
-Register by calling the office at 813-641-8545.
+Register for all paddle trips by calling the office at 813-641-8545.

 For those who are interested in helping with registered groups, Camp Bayou is looking for enthusiastic volunteers who love the outdoors and want to pass along that passion to others through hands-on activities, walks and canoe tours.
 Contact Jeri at 813-641-8545 or email email@example.com.
 We are mainly looking for folks to help teach school groups K-6 but there are other opportunities as well.

 Camp Bayou Outdoor Learning Center is neither a campground nor a summer camp.
 It was an RV park before the County's ELAP program purchased the land but it is now open for day use only, open to the general public.
 Through volunteers, donations, supporters and grants, the managing non-profit- B.O.L.D. - offers pre-registered programs to schools, youth groups, adult groups and families.
 Monthly canoe tours are now available by reservation only.
 Check the online calendar for trip dates.
 The Center is open from Thursday- Saturday from 9am-2pm for passive recreational pursuits such as wildlife watching, nature photography and trail walks.
 General admission is still FREE.